mendix/docs-site-test/content/en/docs/refguide7/desktop-modeler/application-logic/microflows/microflow.md

 ---
 title: "Microflow Properties"
-url: /refguide7/microflow
+url: /refguide7/microflow/
 parent: "microflows"
 tags: ["microflow", "entity access"]
 ---

 ## 1 Introduction

 This document describes the properties of a microflow.
-If you want to see what microflows are for and what kind of elements they contain, you can check [Microflows](microflows).
+If you want to see what microflows are for and what kind of elements they contain, you can check [Microflows](/refguide7/microflows/).

 ## 2 Common Properties